MicrosoftDocs/power-automate-docs/articles/process-mining-azure-templates.md

 <!-- I removed the Prerequisites sections because users won't have anything to analyze in the first place if they don't have the proper licenses. -->

-The Azure DevOps Work Tracking template uses data from your Azure DevOps boards to analyze your work items.
-That means you'll need to gather some information from ADO before you can run the template.
+The Azure DevOps Work Tracking template uses data from your Azure Boards to analyze your work items.
+You'll need to gather some information from ADO before you can run the template.

-### Gather information from ADO
+### Gather information from ADO Boards

 1. In your Azure DevOps environment in the left panel, select **Project settings**.
 Under **Boards**, select **Team configuration**.
 Then select the **Area** tab.